YBrady/pands-project/README.md

 data.isnull().values.any()
 ```

 The general description however provides information on all iris classes together.
-From our head, tail and random measurements above, it would appear that there are differences between the iris classes and it would be more benficial to get this information per iris class.
+From our head, tail and random measurements above, it would appear that there are differences between the iris classes and it would be more beneficial to get this information per iris class.

 ```python
 data.groupby("class").describe()
 ```

 <img src="/images/Screen Shots/describeClass.png" alt="Class by Class Stats"/>
 While the above command would appear to be what is required, the resultant data comprises 32 columns and is therefore of limited value as it is hard / impossible to read in its entirety.
-Given these contraints it is better to break the data down to more manageable parts.
+Given these constraints it is better to break the data down to more manageable parts.

 We can do this in a number of ways, two of which are described below.

 * Using the describe method for each class of iris where xxx is the class in question